shivamujawame/AIW-Infra-Migration/Labfiles/GettingStarted.md

    ![](Images/splitwindow1.png "Lab Environment")

-    > You will see SUFFIX value on **Environment Details** tab, use it whereever you see SUFFIX or DeploymentID in lab steps.
+    > You will see SUFFIX value on **Environment Details** tab, use it wherever you see SUFFIX or DeploymentID in lab steps.

-1. You can validate the each task by navigating to **Lab Validation** tab and clicking on **Validate** button.
+1. You can validate each task by navigating to **Lab Validation** tab and clicking on **Validate** button.
 Please make sure to run the validation steps for each task after performing it.

    ![](Images/validation.png "Lab Environment")